dhellmann/pymotw/PyMOTW/csv/index.rst

 .. }}}
 .. {{{end}}}

-If you know that certain columns have specific types, you can convert the strings to that type, but csv does not automatically convert the input.
-It does handle line breaks embedded within strings in a row (which is why a "row" is not always the same as a "line" of input from the file).
+The parser handles line breaks embedded within strings in a row, which is why a "row" is not always the same as a "line" of input from the file.

 .. include:: testlinebreak.csv
     :literal:

+Values with line breaks in the input retain the internal line breaks when returned by the parser.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'csv_reader.py testlinebreak.csv'))